Vishal73040/BotBrowser/docker/README.md

 # Docker Deployment

+**For Academic and Authorized Testing Environments**

-> 🔥 Spin up BotBrowser quickly with Docker.
+> 🔥 Deploy BotBrowser with Docker for controlled testing environments.

-This guide explains how to deploy BotBrowser using Docker and Docker Compose.
+This guide explains how to deploy BotBrowser using Docker and Docker Compose for authorized testing and academic environments.

+⚠️ **Usage Policy:** This Docker deployment is designed for academic study, security analysis, and authorized testing environments only.
+Use in compliance with institutional policies and applicable laws.

 ---